mavryk-network/ledger-app-mavryk-baking/README.md

 ### unexpected seq num

 ```
-$ octez-client list connected ledgers
+$ mavkit-client list connected ledgers
 Fatal error:                                                                                                                                        Header.check: unexpected seq num
 ```

-This means you do not have the Tezos application open on your device.
+This means you do not have the Mavryk application open on your device.

 ### No device found

 ```
-$ octez-client list connected ledgers
+$ mavkit-client list connected ledgers
 No device found.
-Make sure a Ledger device is connected and in the Tezos Wallet app.
+Make sure a Ledger device is connected and in the Mavryk Wallet app.
 ```

 In addition to the possibilities listed in the error message, this could also